jjr-simiatec/FreeRTOS-TCP-for-PIC32/README.md

 ## Requirements
 To use the source code as-is, you need one of the following Starter Kits:

 PIC32 Ethernet Starter Kit, Microchip part no. DM320004.
 PIC32MZ EC Starter Kit w/ Crypto Engine, Microchip part no. DM320006-C.
 PIC32MZ Embedded Connectivity with FPU (EF) Start Kit (Crypto), Microchip part no. DM320007-C.
 PIC32MZ Embedded Graphics with External DRAM (DA) Starter Kit (Crypto), Microchip part no. DM320008-C.

 [**Note**: the source code should compile and run on the non-crypto variants of the PIC32MZ Starter Kits but project settings will need to be changed.]

 [**Note**: the replacement for DM320004, Microchip part no. DM320004-2, has minimal changes to the circuits but does use a different PHY from the original.]

-MPLAB X IDE version 3.40 or later.
+MPLAB X IDE version 5.20 or later.
-MPLAB XC32 Compiler version 1.42 or later.
+MPLAB XC32 Compiler version 2.20 or later.
-FreeRTOS source code version 9.0.0.
+FreeRTOS source code version 10.2.1.
-FreeRTOS+TCP and FreeRTOS+FAT source code version 160919.
+FreeRTOS+FAT source code version 160919-MIT.

+[**Note**: there are fixes for FreeRTOS+TCP and FreeRTOS+FAT that have not been released officially yet.]

+[**Note**: the build instructions are out of date.
+FreeRTOS+TCP is not integrated as part of the standard FreeRTOS distribution.]

 ## Non-requirements